sharpest-minds/hiring-tips/README.md

 - A one-line blurb that describes you.

-- Links to your other online profiles (LinkedIn, Twitter, Medium).
+- Links to your other online profiles (GitHub, LinkedIn, Twitter, Medium).

 That's it.
 You can add other things too, if you want.
 Just make sure those 3 things are on there.